Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 • Credit card.
 The Bluevine Business Cashback Mastercard offers unlimited 1.5% cashback on business purchases with no annual fee.

-Bluevine and Lili both offer unlimited transactions on all their plan options, and they also use the MoneyPass ATM network with around 40,000 ATMs nationwide.
+Bluevine and Lili both offer unlimited transactions on all their plan options, and they also use the MoneyPass ATM network with nearly 40,000 ATMs nationwide.

-A rarity for fintechs, Bluevine offers checkwriting privileges and up to two free checkbooks per year, which you can order from your Bluevine dashboard if you have at least one cent in your account.
+A rarity for fintechs, Bluevine offers checkwriting privileges with free checks (amount based on plan), which you can order from your Bluevine dashboard if you have at least $1.00 in your account.
 Bluevine can also send checks to vendors for a $1.50 per check fee.
 Lili also offers a service to mail a check to a vendor for a $3 fee, which is deducted from your account.
+Also, Lili and Bluevine both support international wires.

 Bluevine has more software integrations than Lili.
-With Lili, you can sync Gusto, Quickbooks, Wave and Xero.
+With Lili, you can sync with software such as Gusto, Quickbooks and Xero.
 Bluevine supports Cash App, Expensify, Quickbooks, Square, Wave, Wise, Venmo and Xero.

-Lili offers team management features with its paid plans, but you only get one debit card per account.
-Bluevine also only offers up to one debit card per account, but you can create up to five subaccounts with different account numbers.
+Lili offers team management features with its paid plans, and each person listed on a Lili account with full access can have one active physical debit Card in their own name.
+Bluevine also only offers up to one debit card per account, but you can create up to 20 subaccounts with different account numbers and their own cards.

 How Lili and Bluevine fees compare

 Bluevine and Lili both charge a $2.50 out-of-network ATM fee.
-Both fintechs are also partnered with Green Dot for cash deposits, costing $4.95 per deposit at these locations.
+Both fintechs are also partnered with Green Dot for cash deposits, likely costing around $4.95 per cash deposit at these locations.

-Bluevine holds the highest Better Business Bureau (BBB) rating of A+, while Lili is currently not rated.
-Comparing the number of complaints, the fintechs are nearly identical, and each has around 300 complaints filed in the last few years.
-For fintechs, that number of complaints is good and unusual — most fintechs have thousands.
-Grievances are typical, such as frustrations about frozen accounts, deposits taking longer than expected or attempts in resolving fraudulent charges.
+Bluevine and Lili are both accredited by the Better Business Bureau (BBB).
+Bluevine has a BBB rating of A+, and Lili has a B rating.
+Comparing the number of complaints, Bluevine has had more complaints filed in the last few years than Lili.
+But overall, grievances are typical for Lili and Bluevine, such as frustrations about frozen accounts, deposits taking longer than expected or attempts in resolving fraudulent charges.

 On Reddit, Bluevine’s reception is mixed.
 Many customers say they chose the account for its APYs, free plan option, unlimited transactions and free incoming wires.
 Some report they were denied approval for a Bluevine account and weren’t given a reason, and there are many stories about how Bluevine holds deposits or freezes accounts seemingly at random, which breeds frustration.